Airline Pet Policy Continental Airlines

 Continental Airlines has merged with United Airlines and has adopted their pet policy and PetSafe Program.

 FLY WITH A SMALL DOG, CAT, RABBIT OR BIRD IN THE CABIN

-Continental and Continental Express permits small cats, dogs, rabbits and household birds to travel in the cabin on flights within the continental Continental States.
+United and United Express permits small cats, dogs, rabbits and household birds to travel in the cabin on flights within the continental United States.
 There is a charge of $125.00 for this service which can be paid at the reservations counter at the time of check in.
 (United Express charges $50.00 for routes served expressly by them.)

 If your pet meets the requirements listed in Continental Airlines pet policy to travel in-cabin, you will need an approved airline pet carrier.
 Carriers can be rigid or flexible and must have a waterproof bottom, adequate ventilation and secure fasteners.
 (Zippers are preferable.)
 The maximum dimensions for hard-sided kennels are 17.5 inches long x 12 inches wide x 7.5 inches high (44 cm x 30 cm x 19 cm).
 The maximum dimensions for soft-sided kennels are 18 inches long x 11 inches wide x 11 inches high (46 cm x 28 cm x 28 cm).

 If your travel is international, it is likely that Continental (United) will not allow your pet in the cabin.

 Pets are not permitted in First or Business Class on Boeing 747, 757, 767 or 777 aircraft due to lack of space under the seat.
 Travelers with pets are also not permitted to sit in bulkhead seats or seats in exit rows.

 Pets must be at least 8 weeks old, over 1 pound, and their carrier must fit comfortably under the seat in front of you.
 Your pet airline carrier will count as a piece of carry-on luggage.
 You must check in at the passenger counter as animals are not checked in at curbside.